mclane2/Parallel-Chained-Equations/README.md

 Please cite the following paper if you use this code: O'Sullivan, B., & Kelly, G. (2024).
 Infilling of high-dimensional rainfall networks through multiple imputation by chained equations.
 International Journal of Climatology, 44(9), 3075–3091. https://doi.org/10.1002/joc.8513

 Please contact me or Brian O'Sullivan (Met Éireann) if you want to use this code.
+Please reach out if you have any issues with the code.

 ## Contact